ronligt/Circle-Of-Fifths/README.md

 # Circle Of Fiths

-Circle of fifths with modes and chord-finder written in LaTeX and TikZ.
+Circle of fifths with degrees, modes and chord-finder written in LaTeX and TikZ.

 ![example](example.png)